-Marilyn Marbrook worked in Washington DC for 30 years, briefly at the National Endowment for the Arts literature program and then for 25 years as publications manager for the U.S. Bureau of Justice Statistics.
+Marilyn Marbrook, Vestry, 2022, worked in Washington DC for 30 years, briefly at the National Endowment for the Arts literature program and then for 25 years as publications manager for the U.S. Bureau of Justice Statistics.
 In 1972 she left the Presbyterian Church of her youth and joined nearby St. Alban’s Episcopal Church in northwest DC, where she helped Del with the church newsletter and did hospital and nursing home visiting.
 Later at St. Paul's K Street she and Del joined the Grate Patrol, preparing and delivering breakfasts to the homeless living on the street.
 She made removeable magnetic Grate Patrol signs for the delivery cars.
 She and Del lived on a sailboat on the DC waterfront for ten years, then in Arlington, Virginia, for another ten before retiring to the Catskills in 1999.
 In retirement she edits and promotes Del's writing and takes painting and writing classes to get away from the computer.
 At St. Gregory's in Woodstock she was clerk of the vestry for four years.
 She prepared and had printed quarterly bulletins incorporating the Prayer Book text for newcomers who found it difficult to find their place in the book.
-At Christ Church she revised the Directory, prepares updates, and delivers altar flowers to shut-ins.
-She has been serving on the vestry for the last year and has been working with Del on the new church website, soliciting and editing bios and photos from staff and vestry.
+At Christ Church she revised the Directory, and prepares updates.
+She has been serving on the vestry for the last two years and has been coordinating updates to the church website.

-David W. Palmquist: A vestry and choir member since 2018, David has served on Episcopal vestries in Kinderhook and Bridgeport, CT.
+David W. Palmquist, Vestry, 2023.
+A vestry and choir member since 2018, David has served on Episcopal vestries in Kinderhook and Bridgeport, CT.
 A lifelong Episcopalian, he grew up in a Cleveland suburb as a choirboy and acolyte.
 He is chair of Friends of Historic Christ Church Conservancy, Inc., the Church programming and fundraising arm.
 A retiree from the New York State Museum, he teaches history at SUNY-Albany and is a liaison for University in the High School.
 A Syracuse graduate, he holds master’s degrees in history and library science.
-His wife Rosemary manages the church New to You Shop.
-They live in Kinderhook and have three grown children and two grandchildren.
+He lives with his wife Rosemary in Kinderhook.
+They have three grown children and two grandchildren.